rancher/fleet/docs/install.md

 URL and TLS configuration is taken from your kubeconfig.
 Use `--server-url` and `--ca-file` to override those parameters if they can't be properly derived.

-The output of `flt install agent-token` should be saved to a file you can later apply to a cluster.
+The output of `fleet install agent-token` should be saved to a file you can later apply to a cluster.

 ```
 # Generate token, requires connect to Fleet manager
-flt --kubeconfig=fleet-manager-config install agent-token > token
+fleet --kubeconfig=fleet-manager-config install agent-token > token
 ```

 If you want to have labels assigned to your cluster during registration this must be done before you apply the token to